Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, more

 QB Matthew Stafford, Los Angeles Rams, 2.5 passing touchdowns - Lower (0.75x)

-Stafford has come up short in his passing touchdowns market in four of his last five games against a team with a middle-third defense.
+Stafford has come up short in his passing touchdowns market in four of his last five games against a team with a middle-third defense as the Rams ready to face the Panthers.
+Additionally, Carolina has kept three of its last six opposing quarterbacks from throwing passing touchdowns.
 The SportsLine model is projecting 2.2 touchdown passes, giving this a 3 out of 5 rating.
 Pick it at Underdog:

 WR DK Metcalf, Pittsburgh Steelers, 4.5 receptions - Lower (0.84x)